yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/reference/end-migration.md

 type: docs
 ---

 Cleans up all the migration-related information and metadata stored in the export directory (export-dir) and databases (source, target, and source-replica).
-The command also provides an option to back up the schema, data, migration reports and log files.
+The command also provides an option to back up the schema, data, migration reports, and log files.

 ## Syntax